mouusm04/SafeGraph/docs/index.md

 ### API Version

 The Places API returns versioned data.
 SafeGraph updates its Places data on a monthly basis.
-To see the which monthly release the response data is from, check the version attribute in every response.
+Check the version attribute in each response to determine which monthly release the response data comes from.

 <hr>